Everything You Need to Know About the Egg Grading System

 When eggs are entered into the grading program, the USDA also checks processing equipment and facilities as well as sanitation and operating procedures.
 As long as these elements meet program standards, the processed eggs can display the USDA grademark shield.

 Exterior Grading Factors

 How are eggs graded?
+And what’s the difference between Grade A and AA eggs?
 It starts with the outside appearance.
 It’s pretty easy to describe an egg, and when you do, you’re likely describing a top-of-the-line Grade AA product.
 The immediate image that typically springs to mind is a smooth, white, oblong object, but not every egg meets that description.
 Let’s dig deeper into the factors that USDA graders take into account when assigning exterior egg grades.

 1. Shell Color

 Although there is a pervasive myth that brown eggs are better for you, this is not the case.
 Eggs get their shell color from the laying hen’s genetics.
 If the hen has white feathers, she’ll likely lay white eggs, and if she has brown feathers, she’s likely to lay brown eggs.
 There’s no difference in nutrition that can be tied directly to egg color.
 The reason eggs are sorted by color in cartons is simply that they sell better that way.
 While a producer may opt not to include eggs that are off-color in some way, USDA graders do not take shell color into account.

 The only notable difference between white and brown eggs is that brown eggs are more difficult to grade on interior quality because the shells are harder to see through.
 Certain imperfections and quality indicators like small blood spots or meat spots are more prevalent in brown eggs, according to the USDA Egg Grading Manual.